dahlbyk/posh-git/README.md

 ![[master ≡] C:\Users\Keith\GitHub\posh-git> ][prompt-swap]

-If you'd like to make any of these changes available whenever you start PowerShell, put the corresponding setting(s) in one of your profile scripts.
+If you'd like to make any of these changes available whenever you start PowerShell, put the corresponding setting(s) in one of your profile scripts after the line that imports posh-git.

 If you require more customization than `$GitPromptSettings` provides, you can create your own prompt function to show whatever information you want.
 See the [Customizing Your PowerShell Prompt][wiki-custom-prompt] wiki page for details.
 However, if you need a custom prompt to perform some non-prompt logic, you can still use posh-git's prompt function to